 As users spend more time on mobile devices, short session casino and puzzle games have now made way for massively multiplayer online (MMO) strategy games.

-Game of War, Mobile strike and Clash Royale are the top selling mobile games in the US and enable players to compete against other users from around the world in real-time.
+Candy Crush Saga, Clash of Clans, and Clash Royale are the top selling mobile games in the US and enable players to compete against other users from around the world in real-time.

 Live spectating of gameplay is commonplace on video sharing sites and gaming enthusiasts now take part in streaming while playing their favorite game titles.
 Platforms such as Twitch and YouTube Gaming have also introduced mobile streaming to incorporate the longer engaged mobile gamer.